bortk/TuyaSmartthings/README.md

 * Gateway Server IP
 * Tuya Device ID
 * Tuya Device Key
-* Tuya Device IP - the IP of the Tuya device
+* Tuya Device IP - the IP of the Tuya device.
+Not used for now.
+Can be left empty.

 ## Optional Configuration